UCL-VR/ubiq-website/content/docs/logging/examples/index.md

 ]
  {{< /highlight >}}

  The Questionnaire was filled in on an Oculus Quest, after joining the same room as a user running the same scene in the Unity Editor.
-As soon as the Questionnaire was completed, the Unity Editor user could find the User log by clicking the Open Folder button of the LogCollector Component in the Editor.
+As soon as the Questionnaire was completed, the Unity Editor user could find the *User* log by clicking the *Open Folder* button of the `LogCollector` Component in the Editor.

  ![logcollector](logcollector.png)

- Since no filters were set up on the LogManager, an Application log for the session is also created in the same folder.
+ Since no filters were set up on the `LogManager`, an *Application* log for the session is also created in the same folder.

 {{< highlight go >}}
 [